AliAfs/Object-Detection-in-an-Urban-Environment/README.md

 ## Training
 #### Reference experiment
 The initial experiment did not yield optimal results.
 However, you can make multiple changes to the config file to improve this model.

+The results of refrence model are shown below.

 ![](/reference_loss.png)
 ![](/reference_percision.png)
 ![](/reference_recall.png)